Erin O'Toole is not pro-choice

 Tellingly, the three provincial party leaders who won their leadership races as a result of anti-choice strategizing either backed off from their assurances to anti-choice groups once elected as premier (Doug Ford and Scott Moe) or promised not to touch the abortion issue, in the case of Jason Kenney, despite a caucus full of anti-choice MLAs brought to victory by the anti-choice Wilberforce Project.

-None of the three premiers have attempted to pass anti-abortion measures specifically, but a backbencher in Kenney's Alberta government did introduce a private member's bill last fall guaranteeing complete immunity to health care workers who deny care for personal reasons.
+None of the three premiers have attempted to pass anti-abortion measures specifically, but a backbencher in Kenney's Alberta government did introduce a private member's bill last fall guaranteeing complete immunity to health-care workers who deny care for personal reasons.
 The bill was voted down in a committee hearing after a huge public outcry.

 However, the Alberta government pretty much stands alone in Canada in terms of having a problem with LGBTIQ rights.
 O'Toole seems to be generally in favour of LGBTIQ rights with a good voting record (which makes it a bad voting record according to the homophobic and anti-choice group Campaign Life Coalition).
 However, there are some worrying signs: O'Toole has expressed doubts about banning "conversion therapy" based on unfounded fears it would criminalize private conversations between religious leaders and their flocks, and he would march in Pride parades only if uniformed police are allowed to march.